Alex Macdonald (trade unionist)

 Macdonald joined the Communist Party of Australia around 1933 and was elected to the state committee in 1936, becoming Brisbane branch secretary in 1937.
 He stood for both state and federal office several times without success.
 On 11 August 1939 he married Molly Cassandra Neild, a nurse, at Brisbane.
 Macdonald worked as an ironworker at the Evans Deakin shipyard and was elected full-time secretary of the Queensland branch of the Federated Ironworkers Association of Australia (FIA) in 1943.
 He was also on the interstate executive of the Australian Council of Trade Unions from 1949 to 1969, and was a supporter of Bob Hawke.

 MacDonald heavily advocated for the extension of the basic wage to aboriginal workers, and for the improvement of annual, long service and sick-leave benefits, minimum wages, safety laws and pensions.

-When speaking at demonstrations and meetings, MacDonald always took the care to present a well researched and logical case, his strength lying in the art of negotiation.
-His judgement and tolerance drew the respect from various factions.

 Macdonald was defeated for the secretaryship of the FIA in 1951 but became secretary of the Queensland Trades and Labor Council (TLC) in 1952.
-A strong negotiator, Macdonald played a significant role in the Queensland meat strike of 1946, the shearers' strike of 1956 and the Mount Isa conflict of 1964-65.
+Macdonald played a significant role in the Queensland meat strike of 1946, the shearers' strike of 1956 and the Mount Isa conflict of 1964-65.
 He worked to admit university students to the Trades Hall and in 1968 represented the forty TLC-affiliated unions before the State Industrial Conciliation and Arbitration Commission.
 He died of myocardial infarction at Princess Alexandra Hospital in South Brisbane in 1969, and was cremated.
 His funeral was attended by thousands of mourners.